Neo-Hao/grokking-relational-database-design/chapter_02/README.md

 ### Load the prepared PostgreSQL script

-Before loading the script, you will need to create a database named `onlinestore` and use this database via the PostgreSQL console environment first.
+Before loading the script, you will need to create a database named `onlinestore_chapter2` and use this database via the PostgreSQL console environment first.
 Different from SQLite and MySQL, there are no easy approach to merge these two steps into the script.

 You can follow the following steps to load the prepared script: